 The bill H.182 proposes the establishment of a licensure system for early childhood educators in Vermont, creating a new board under the Office of Professional Regulation specifically for this purpose.
-The bill amends current law to include early childhood educators as a regulated profession, adding them to the list of professions overseen by the Office.
+The bill amends existing law to include early childhood educators as a regulated profession, adding them to the list of professions overseen by the Office.
 It establishes the Vermont Board of Early Childhood Educators, which will consist of nine members appointed by the Governor, including both public members and licensed early childhood educators.
-The board will be responsible for setting licensure requirements, providing information to applicants, and ensuring compliance with educational and experiential standards.
+The board will be responsible for setting licensure requirements, providing information to applicants, and ensuring compliance with professional standards.

 Statutes affected: